10 Vegetables You Can Still Plant for a Late Harvest

 Similar to lettuce, you can easily grow radishes in containers or window boxes since they have shallow roots; just ensure the pot is at least 6 inches deep.

-For a continuous harvest, sow a few seeds each week through late September.
-Because they mature quickly, you can sow a late batch on warm soil and expect to pick them within a few weeks.
+For a continuous harvest, sow a few seeds each week through.
+Since they mature quickly, you can sow a late batch on warm soil and expect to pick them within a few weeks.

 Check the list of the other 10 fast-growing veggies you can harvest in less then 1 month.